 As you search, you may want to call potential therapists to ask about their techniques.
 Some questions to consider include:

-- What is her/his approach to treatment?
+- What is their approach to treatment?

 - How long is the course of treatment?
 How long is each individual session?